nadiamariduena/vampire-survivor-pygame-0/LESSON_06_collisions.md

 > #### Think of it like the way a [ parrot fish](https://youtu.be/zdzAUQ4juH4?si=zPQ-hA0ufLFrn9KV) creates a "bubble" around itself to protect from parasites.

 This bubble is kind of like the hitbox we need for our objects.
 So, imagine this bubble in terms of X (left/right) and Y (top/bottom) coordinates.

+When we’re checking if an enemy collides with the player, the enemy also has its own bubble.